Agent-Hellboy/gunicorn-prometheus-exporter/docs/index.md

 ### 4. Access Metrics

-Visit `http://localhost:9091/metrics` to see your Prometheus metrics!
+Visit your configured metrics endpoint to see your Prometheus metrics!

 ## Available Metrics